Symmetric Yang--Mills theory in FLRW universes: Symmetric Yang--Mills fields in foliated spacetimes

-In this section we want to apply the CSDR scheme described above to cylinders over hyperbolic space $H^n$, de Sitter space dS$_n$ and anti-de Sitter space AdS$_n$.
-All three can be realized as non-compact symmetric spaces via
+We start our discussion with the rather general application of the CSDR scheme to the non-compact cosets hyperbolic space $H^n$, de Sitter space dS$_n$ and anti-de Sitter space AdS$_n$.
+While cylinders over the latter two allow for more exotic spacetimes, the hyperbolic, as well as the spherical case to be included shortly, yield the familiar cosmological spacetime topologies of open and closed universes.
+All three cosets can be realized as symmetric spaces via

-which are all quotients of different orthogonal groups of indefinite signatures.
-As mentioned before, all three cases have irreducible representations $\mathrm{ad}(\mathfrak{h})|_{\mathfrak{m}}$, reducing their respective dynamics to a single degree of freedom $\phi(u)$.
-Hence, we will treat the derivation of the reduced Lagrangians \eqref{reduced action} for all three cases in parallel.\\
+which are quotients of orthogonal groups of indefinite signatures.
+They all have irreducible representations $\mathrm{ad}(\mathfrak{h})|_{\mathfrak{m}}$, reducing the dynamics of the Yang--Mills system in the CSDR scheme to a single degree of freedom $\phi(u)$.
+Hence, we will treat the derivation of the reduced Lagrangians \eqref{reduced action} for the three cases in parallel for now.